quicken/node-ts-boiler/README.md

 After checking out this project complete the following quick steps before you start coding.

 1. Update the package.json file with values appropriate to the project.
 Values related to describing the project are in the top section of the file.
+At a minimum update the git repository and author information.
-2. There are two places with the word: "changeme".
+2. There are two places with the word: "changeme" in the "package.json" file.
 One is the name of the application.
 The second is within the bin section which controls what end-users type into the console to run your program.
 Update both values to suit.
-3. If the MIT license is not suitable for your project.
-Update the license section in package.json and the LICENSE file as required.
+3. Update the author name in the LICENSE file.
+If you need a different license for your project update LICENSE and package.json as required.
 4. Remove the .git folder and all its contents.
 5. Run: **yarn install**